rmau2016/Hash-Cleaner-Iterator/README.md

 # MD5-Extractor
-This Python Script will extract all Md5 hashes in a file of choice, just modify the script.
+This Python Script will extract all Md5 hashes in a file of choice and the emails with the corresponding hash, just modify the script.

 Examine.py : For r_file put in the database file location, for w_file put the directory and file you want to append.